TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Move Validation

-After checking if the current player has any move available, if not, the **turn automatically passes**, if available, we ask the player to select a Piece to move, after that we check if that stack is controlled by the current player and if it has any available moves, if so, we require a destination stack to the player where again we check if the move is valid( if that stack can capture other stacks, if the move is orthogonal and there are no other stacks in between the selected stack and the destination, and if the destinatio is not a empty cell).
+After checking if the current player has any move available, if not, the **turn automatically passes**, if available, we ask the player to select a Piece to move, after that we check if that stack is controlled by the current player and if it has any available moves, if so, we require a destination stack to the player where again we check if the move is valid( if that stack can capture other stacks, if the move is orthogonal and there are no other stacks in between the selected stack and the destination, and if the destination is not a empty cell).

 ### Move Execution